In this photo, the boy with the blonde hair and shy smile is no more than 3 years old.

 Of course, Cameron Stambaugh grew up, as little boys tend to do.
 In more recent photos, he's wearing military uniforms, posing with comrades in faraway places and showing off the tattoo on his muscular arm.

-Stambaugh was "full of life," Marge Barger said as she examined
+Stambaugh was "full of life," Marge Barger said as she examined the photo collage.

 The office manager in a local doctor's office, Barger had watched Stambaugh grow up.